auivanau/auivanau.github.io/_litreview/2026-06-28-how-i-rank-radiation-oncology-papers.md

 Instead, the goal is:

-«Estimate the importance of a paper to a practicing radiation oncology department over the next 1–5 years.»
+**Estimate the importance of a paper to a practicing radiation oncology department over the next 1–5 years.**

 This deliberately favors clinical utility and implementation over novelty alone.